gregberns/Model-Based-Agent-Evaluation/README.md

 5.  **Submit for Review**: Finally, the agent commits the code, pushes the branch, and opens a Pull Request, summarizing the error and its fix in the description for a human engineer to review and merge.

-This entire process is first perfected against **Virtual Plugins**.
+This entire process is first perfected against a model (Virtual Plugin).
 We use different models to simulate the specific behaviors the agent needs to handle at each stage.
 For instance, one Virtual Plugin can simulate the API responses from the monitoring tool, while another models the file system for the agent to check out and modify.
 We tune the playbook for each step against its corresponding model until the agent can successfully execute each part of the workflow.
 Only then do we have the confidence to deploy it against our real codebase.

 ## 🏗️ System Architecture